Interamerican University of Puerto Rico

 The Inter American University of Puerto Rico (Spanish: Universidad Interamericana de Puerto Rico; often abbreviated to UIPR or Inter) is a private Christian university with its main campus in San Germán, Puerto Rico.
 It also has campuses in Aguadilla, Arecibo, Barranquitas, Bayamón, Fajardo, Guayama, Ponce, and San Juan.
 The university also has three professional schools: School of Optometry, School of Law, and the School of Aeronautics.
 The Inter offers academic programs in 11 teaching units.
 It was founded in San Germán in 1912.
 The San Germán campus is also the home to the Inter American School, a private co-educational college-preparatory school.

 History

-The Inter American University was founded as Polytechnic Institute of Puerto Rico in 1912 by Rev. John Will Harris and his brother Clarence Harris.
+The Inter American University was founded as Polytechnic Institute of Puerto Rico in 1912 by Rev. John Will Harris, his brother Clarence Harris and Eusebio López Acosta.
 It was founded as an elementary and high school in the Lomas de Santa Marta sector of the town of San Germán in land now occupied by the university's San Germán Campus.
 In 1927, the first high school class graduation took place.
 In 1944, the institute was accredited by the Middle States Association of Colleges and Secondary Schools, thus becoming the first liberal arts college to receive such accreditation in Puerto Rico, as well as the first outside the continental United States.
 This accreditation has been maintained over the years.